👁23views

 1. What It Backs Up

-The plugin can back up any combination of the following:
+The plugin backs up any combination of the following:

 Core

-• The WordPress database (all posts, pages, settings, users, comments)
+• The WordPress database — all posts, pages, settings, users, and comments

 • Media uploads (wp-content/uploads)